projectcontour/contour/site/docs/master/ingressroute.md

 ## IngressRoute API Specification

-There are a number of [working examples](https://github.com/projectcontour/contour/blob/{{ site.github.latest_release.tag_name }}/examples/example-workload/ingressroute) of IngressRoute objects in the `examples/example-workload` directory.
+There are a number of [working examples][3] of IngressRoute objects in the `examples/example-workload` directory.
 We will use these examples as a mechanism to describe IngressRoute API functionality.

 ### Virtual Host Configuration